Complexity Classification in Infinite-Domain Constraint Satisfaction: The Satisfiability Perspective

 The second problem is the \emph{(general) network satisfaction problem for ${\bf A}$}.

 \begin{definition} Let $\fA$ be a finite relation algebra.
-Then the \emph{network satisfaction problem for ${\bf A}$} is the computational problem to decide whether for a given $\fA$-network $N$ there \emph{exists} a representation $(D,i)$ of ${\bf A}$ such that $N$ is satisfiable with respect to $(D,i)$. \end{definition}
+Then the \emph{network satisfaction problem for ${\bf A}$} is the computational problem to decide whether a given $\fA$-network $N$ is \emph{satisfiable}, i.e., whether there \emph{exists} a representation $(D,i)$ of ${\bf A}$ such that $N$ is satisfiable with respect to $(D,i)$. \end{definition}

 It is not surprising that every network satisfaction problem for a fixed representation is closely related to a corresponding constraint satisfaction problem; this correspondence will be described in the following.
-It is may be less obvious that the same also applies to the \emph{general} network satisfaction problem: every finite relation algebra $\fA$ that has a representation also has a representation $(D,i)$ such that the general network satisfaction problem for $\fA$ and the network satisfaction problem for $(D,i)$ are one and the same problem (Proposition~\ref{prop:disj-union-networks}).
+It is maybe less obvious that the same also applies to the \emph{general} network satisfaction problem: every finite relation algebra $\fA$ that has a representation also has a representation $(D,i)$ such that the general network satisfaction problem for $\fA$ and the network satisfaction problem for $(D,i)$ are one and the same problem (Proposition~\ref{prop:disj-union-networks}).